happycog/VMG-Nested/README.md

 Compatibility
 ---------

+We've tested this with a number of third party addons and haven't found any issues, but let us know if you find anything it doesn't work with.
+It'd be helpful to supply relevant version numbers.

-Requires ExpressionEngine 2.5.0+ and PHP 5.3+
+VMG Nested requires ExpressionEngine 2.5.0+ and PHP 5.3+.

 Warranty/License
 --------